FrankRenN/BC_Nanopore_Tracker/README.md

 # BC_Nanopre_Tracker

-This project is a server-side application designed to manage data for a laboratory database.
-It uses Node.js, Express.js, and MySQL to provide endpoints for CRUD operations on various database tables.
+This project was developed as part of an academic initiative, where I took primary responsibility for designing and implementing the backend architecture and integrating the database.
+The goal was to create a scalable and efficient system for managing laboratory data, including experiments, runs, devices, and participants.
+Leveraging Node.js, Express.js, and MySQL, the backend delivers robust CRUD functionality and seamless database interactions.
+In this documentation, I will primarily focus on explaining the functionality and usage of the backend code.

 ## Features